FedRAMP Compliance in Healthcare: Electronic Signature

 Certyneo is not yet certified as a Health Data Host (HDS).
 This certification is in progress.
 For any processing of personal health data within the meaning of Article L. 1111-8 of the CSP, verify regulatory compliance with your DPO before deployment.

-From informed consent to inter-facility agreements, including advance directives, all documents signed within a healthcare facility can be digitalised.
+Learn more about the security roadmap →From informed consent to inter-facility agreements, including advance directives, all documents signed within a healthcare facility can be digitalised.

 Free, informed and revocable patient consent before a medical procedure, surgical intervention, experimental treatment or participation in research (Article L1111-4 of the Public Health Code).
 Timestamped signature with audit trail.